xpack/web-doxygen/website/docs/manual/pages/commands.md

 </code></pre>

-<p>If the contents of the code block are in a language that Doxygen cannot parse, Doxygen will just show the output as-is.
-You can make this explicit using .unparsed, or by giving some other extension that Doxygen doesn't support, e.g.</p>
+If the contents of the code block are in a language that Doxygen cannot parse, Doxygen will just show the output as-is.
+You can make this explicit using .unparsed, or by giving some other extension that Doxygen doesn't support, e.g.

-<pre><code>\code{.unparsed}
+<pre><code>  \code{.unparsed}
   Show this as-is please
   \endcode